rkuykendall/marvelous/docs/index.rst

 - ``store(self, key, value):``

 Anything else is up to the user.
-A cache could be implemented as a simple attribute in memoru or with the help of a database, redis, an API, files, or anything else.
+A cache could be implemented as a simple attribute in memory or with the help of a database, redis, an API, files, or anything else.

 An Sqlite cache class is included with the library and can be imported like so: